raffienficiaud/ansible-atlassian-bambooagent-cmake-role/README.md

     version: "{{bamboo_cmake_version}}"
   ```

-* OSX: on OSX, it uses the DMG installer, to which 'version' should be added.
+* On OSX: the role uses the DMG installer, to which 'version' should be added.
 Example:

   ```yaml
   bamboo_cmake_version:
     major: 3